Muadh-Adekunle-Monsuru/300l-Notes/CPS 303/CPS 303 Past Question.md

 ```

 6. List the six (5) string manipulating methods in VB.Net and their syntax.
-	You can create string object using one of the following methods:
 1. By assigning a string literal to a String variable
 ```vb
 Dim hello As String = "Hello World"